A distance measurement of galaxies from JWST using star formation rate-stellar mass relation: The reconstruction of dark energy equation of state w(z)

 Although the dark energy can be used to effectively explain the accelerating expansion of the universe and the cosmic microwave background (CMB) anisotropies \citep{Riess1998, Amanullah2010, Betoule2014, Scolnic2018, Conley2010, Aghanim2020, Hu2002, Spergel2003, Ade2016, Aghanim2016}, the origin and nature of dark energy are still unclear.

-There are two research methods for dark energy.
+The research methods of dark energy include two kinds.
 One is to try to explain the physical origin of its density and pressure by constraining dark energy physical models \citep{Peebles2003, Ratra1988, Li2004, Maziashvili2007, Amendola2000}.
 Understanding the physical nature of dark energy is very important for our universe.
 Whether or not the dark energy is composed of Fermion pairs in a vacuum or Boson pairs.
 The order of magnitude for the strength of dark energy is far smaller than that the elementary particles needed when they were created in the very early Universe.
 Another way is to investigate whether the density of dark energy changes over time, which can be checked by reconstructing the dark energy equation of state $w(z)$ \citep{Linder2003, Maor2002}, this is independent of physical models.
 High redshift observational data can better solve these problems.

 The reconstruction methods of the equation of state for dark energy can be classed into parametric and non-parametric methods \citep{Huterer2003, Clarkson2010, Holsclaw2010, Seikel2012, Shafieloo2012, Crittenden2012}.
-We apply galaxies and SNla to reconstruct $w(z)$ by parametric method, which can be used for testing the property of dark energy.
+We apply the distance modulus of galaxies and SNla to reconstruct $w(z)$ by parametric method, which can be used for testing the property of dark energy.

 SNla Pantheon sample is a combination of data sources of the Sloan Digital Sky Survey (SDSS), the Pan-STARRS1 (PS1), SNLS, and various low-z and Hubble Space Telescope samples.
 There are 335 SNIa presented by SDSS \citep{Betoule2014,Gunn2006,Gunn1998,Sako2007,Sako2018}, and PS1 provided 279 SNla \citep{Scolnic2018}.
 The rest of the Pantheon sample are from the ${\rm{CfA1 - 4}}$, CSP, and Hubble Space Telescope (HST) SN surveys \citep{Amanullah2010, Conley2010}.
 This joint sample of 1048 SNIa is called the Pantheon sample.